 Members who desire a transfer shall submit an employee's transfer request using the electronic transfer request tool provided by the Human Resources Department.
-Transfer requests will only be accepted for areas in which the applicant is qualified to teach.
-Transfer requests can be submitted anytime after January 1 and will remain active until December 15 of the same calendar year.
-Revocation of a transfer request must be completed a minimum of four (4) workdays prior to a staffing meeting.
+Transfer requests will only be accepted for areas in which the applicant is qualified.
+Transfer requests can be submitted any time after January 1 and will remain active until December 15 of the same calendar year.
+Submission or revocation of a transfer request must be completed a minimum of one (1) workday prior to a staffing meeting, if a staffing meeting is held.